DHTMLX/gantt-docs/data/api/gantt_addtask.md

 @params:
 - task			object			the task object
 - parent		string			the parent's id
+* index			number			optional, the position the task will be added into (0 or greater)

 @returns: